Houston’s Best Power Lunch Spots: 15 Restaurants Where Deals Get DoneBY Shelby Hodge // 04.19.17

-In a league of its own, La Griglia rules the River Oaks/downtown power lunch scene.
+In a league of its own, La Griglia rules the River Oaks/downtown power lunch scene and re-opens on Friday but not with tables so close together.

 The downtown business crowd knows Irma Galvan and her team.